 This is known as Dunbar's number: the average number of friends and acquaintances we can keep before those relationships start to lose meaning.

-The human brain evolved to operate within physically and emotionally supportive tribes.
-They helped us develop into adulthood, find a mate, raise our offspring, and receive care in our old age.
+So the modern human brain evolved to operate within physically and emotionally supportive tribes.
+In terms of survival, these tribes were essential to helping us develop into adulthood, find mates, raise offspring, and receive care in our old age.

 These behavioural adaptations are embedded in our DNA, so that we intuitively yearn for a close community of friends and family.
 We do it to survive.

-Yet according to Johann Hari, author of Lost Connections: Uncovering the Real Causes of Depression - and the Unexpected Solutions, Western society increasingly fails to provide this tight-knit community.
+Yet according to Johann Hari (author of Lost Connections: Uncovering the Real Causes of Depression - and the Unexpected Solutions) our modern societies increasingly fails to provide this tight-knit community.

 When you're young, you get to be pretty much carefree in your life while the grown ups watch out for all your physical and social needs.